qhoekman/next-starter/README.md

 ---

-<p align="center"> This is a boilerplate project to quickly start a new Next.js front-end project within DIJ
+<p align="center"> This is a boilerplate project to quickly start a new Next.js front-end project
     <br>
 </p>